-With more than 300,000 products from around 2,000 brands, we offer our customers a diverse shopping experience.
+With more than 400,000 products from around 2,000 brands, we offer our customers a diverse shopping experience.
 The vast majority of our products are globally renowned brands.
-Under our subsidiary, zLabels, we have also been developing our own fashion since the end of 2010, working directly with suppliers all over the world.
+Furthermore, we have been developing our own fashion since 2010, working directly with suppliers all over the world.
 Fashion production and retail entails a high degree of responsibility – towards our customers, employees and the environment.
 We are therefore committed to high standards and strict control mechanisms.
-Using these we can guarantee the quality and product safety of our own labels.
+Using these we can guarantee the quality and product safety of our private labels.
 We also expect this level of responsibility from our brand partners.

 STRONG OWN BRANDS

 Some of Zalando’s own brands have become established as bestsellers in the shop, including mint&berry an Zign.

 Leading fashion magazines, including Cosmopolitan, Grazia, Maxi and Neon, report time and time again about the Zalando brands.

 A group-wide code of conduct establishes clear principles and requirements for every business partner for responsible dealings with people and theenvironment.

 The Restricted Substances List defines threshold values for all harmful substances which apply to all suppliers of third-party brands and private labels.

 Regular monitoring of product safety onsite in the country production and after the arrival of the goods in our fulfillment centers in Germany.

 Current assessment of suppliers according to a defined criteria , and termination of collaboration in the event of poor results.

 Regular training for employees who come into contact with our products in order to make them aware of critical aspects.